Menstrual Cycle and Mental Health

 1. Menstrual Phase (Days 1-5): This phase marks the beginning of the cycle, characterized by the shedding of the uterine lining.
 Hormone levels (estrogen and progesterone) are at their lowest, often leading to fatigue and irritability.

 2. Follicular Phase (Days 1-13): During this phase, the body prepares for ovulation.
 Estrogen levels rise, promoting the growth of follicles in the ovaries.
-Women often report feeling more energetic and mentally sharp during this phase.
+Many women report feeling more energetic and mentally sharp during this phase.

 3. Ovulation (Day 14): Ovulation is the release of an egg from the ovary.
 Hormone levels peak, and some women experience heightened mood and energy.